Days of the Week in Spanish

 Writing the Date in Spanish

 The Spanish date format places the day number first: 17 de abril de 2026.
 Months are lowercase.
 The word “de” connects each part.
-You can optionally add the day of the week: jueves, 17 de abril de 2026.
+You can optionally add the day of the week: viernes, 17 de abril de 2026.

 Full grammar and dates guide →